kaarthik21/Delta-Tasks/sysAd/task2/README.md

 #### Run, Explore docker file system: docker run -it {image_ID} /bin/bash

+#### Run from docker compose, docker-compose up

+#### Check on phpmyadmin, Go to browser and browse localhost/phpmyadmin

-(All .sh files are in /Delta-Tasks/sysAd/task1/ )
+(All .sh files are in /Delta-Tasks/sysAd/task2/ )